 - Select the [Test Administrator Interface for All Online Tests] button on either the CAASPP or ELPAC website.

-- Log on to the Test Administrator (TA) Interface using your current-year TOMS logon access.
+- Log on to the Test Administrator Interface using the current-year TOMS logon access.

 Select the [Upcoming Sessions] tab and then the [Schedule a Session] button (figure 1).